 As the business continued to thrive, our relationship was also growing.
-There were a number of additions to the office space in the UK and property partner, James White, advised on the entry into of new premises in Redditch and surrender and termination of old premises.
+There were a number of additions to the office space in the UK and property partner, James White, advised on the entry into new premises in Redditch and surrender and termination of old premises.
 He also advised on the subsequent move to GSHQ, the development of GSLC and the satellite office in Soho.

 Gymshark’s success meant that its staff numbers were rapidly increasing and we advised on a number of HR matters, relating to employment agreements and service contracts and compliance aspects, including the staff handbook.
-Employment Partner, Merran Sewell, has been ever present on the Gateley’s Gymshark team, providing continuity of service to Steve Hewitt and Dave Parry, Chief People Officer.
+Employment partner, Merran Sewell, has been ever present on the Gateley’s Gymshark team, providing continuity of service to Steve Hewitt and Dave Parry, Chief People Officer.

-There was a group reorganisation in 2016 when co-founder Lewis Morgan stepped away from day to day involvement and when executive chairman, Paul Richardson, came on board as a shareholder which Gateley’s corporate team handled.
+There was a group reorganisation in 2016 when co-founder Lewis Morgan stepped away from day-to-day involvement and when executive chairman, Paul Richardson, came on board as a shareholder which Gateley’s corporate team handled.

 Our range of services was extended in 2017 and 2018 when we were asked to put in place an enterprise management incentive arrangement.
 Gymshark met the criteria for a short while and seven options were put in place but the rapid growth meant that the company soon no longer fell within the qualifying criteria.

 Any online business needs to have a secure and reliable logistics framework.
-When Gymshark identified Bleckmann as its preferred third party logistics provider, Gateley’s Simon Pigden was able to act for the business in the detailed negotiations.
-That contract has stood the test of time and Gymshark’s relationship with Bleckmann has gone from strength to strength in Europe through two distribution centres in Belgium.
+When Gymshark identified Bleckmann as its preferred third-party logistics provider, Gateley’s Simon Pigden was able to act for the business in the detailed negotiations.
+That contract has stood the test of time and Gymshark’s relationship with Bleckmann has gone from strength-to-strength in Europe through two distribution centres in Belgium.